NateEag/nateeag.com/drafts/media/list.md

 So, I should look into them at some point.

+## The Mountain Goats

+Hannah recommended them, specifically their album "The Life of the World to Come".

 ## Haley Reinhart

 A _killer_ jazz singer who did an amazing rendition of Radiohead's "Creep" with